-- Be integrated, aligned and considered as part of the whole-school safeguarding approach and wider staff training, and curriculum planning - Be in line with advice from the 3 safeguarding partners - Have regard to the Teachers' Standards to support the expectation that all teachers: - Manage behaviour effectively to ensure a good and safe environment - Have a clear understanding of the needs of all pupils.
+- Be integrated, aligned and considered as part of the whole-school safeguarding approach and wider staff training, and curriculum planning - Be in line with advice from the 3 safeguarding partners

+- Include online safety, including an understanding of the expectations, roles and responsibilities for staff around filtering and monitoring - Have regard to the Teachers' Standards to support the expectation that all teachers: - Manage behaviour effectively to ensure a good and safe environment - Have a clear understanding of the needs of all pupils.

-All staff will have training on the government's anti-radicalisation strategy, Prevent, to enable them to identify children at risk of being drawn into terrorism and to challenge extremist ideas.
+All staff will have training on the government's anti-radicalisation strategy, Prevent, to enable them to identify children at risk of becoming involved with or supporting terrorism, and to challenge extremist ideas.

-Staff will also receive regular safeguarding and child protection updates (for example, through emails, e-bulletins and staff meetings) as required, but at least annually.
+Staff will also receive regular safeguarding and child protection updates, including on online safety, (for example, through emails, e-bulletins and staff meetings) as required, but at least annually.